 Course Name Course Number Required Prerequisites Course Description Advanced Marketing Retail 8240 Management Recommended Grade Level: 11 & 12 Credits: 2 Marketing is a component of most careers.
 This course will cover marketing concepts including customer service, branding & extended products, finance (quotas and sales records), international factors, laws & regulations, management of sales, purchasing process & buying plans.
 Projects will include creating a public relations promotion for a business, investigating possible solutions to marketing issues; and researching and analyzing demands while forecasting sales.
 Students will illustrate appropriate management and research skills to solve problems related to marketing, with the use of technology, communication, and customer-service skills.
-Practicum in Marketing 8250W Advanced Marketing Recommended Grade Level: 11 or 12 Credits: 2 Student must complete an interest form for enrollment and attend a meeting with the instructor.
+Practicum in Marketing For Marketing Pathway: 8250W (2 credits) OR 8250EW (3 credits) For Non- Marketing Pathway: 8250 (2 credits) OR 8250E (3 credits) Advanced Marketing Recommended Grade Level: 11 or 12 Credits: 2 Student must complete an interest form for enrollment and attend a meeting with the instructor.
 Students will participate in a teacherapproved training station (offsite, paid, or unpaid) for continuation in this course; must be a minimum age of 16 and hold a valid work documentation to enroll in a paid practicum experience working at least 10 hours per week.
 Transportation to and from the training station is the responsibility of the student.
 Workplace visits are required by the teacher of record every 6 weeks.
 Training station evaluation will count as 30% of the student's grade.
 This course requires employment to allow students to become proficient in a marketing area.
 The coursework will focus on customer service, market research, and technology.
 Industry certification testing is offered to all students meeting testing requirement; see teacher for details.